ClintonCao/UnifiedASATVisualizer/README.md

 * Java JDK 1.8.
 * ASATs version:
   * Checkstyle 6.1.1, PMD 5.2.3 and FindBugs 3.0.1.
 (CheckStyle 6.17 and PMD version 5.3.2 also work).
 * User must have Maven (IDE plugin or standalone app) installed to run `mvn site`.
-(For more information, please look at the "Maven Execution Ressearch" document).
+(For more information, please look at the "Maven Execution Research" document).
 * The project (that is going to be analyzed) must be a Maven Project.

 ## Running the Program: